TechnologicalJerry/swagger-javascript-express-node-mongo/postman/README.md

 # Postman Collection for User CRUD API

-This directory contains a comprehensive Postman collection for testing the User CRUD API with JWT authentication.
+This directory contains a comprehensive Postman collection for testing the Swagger Javascript Express Node MongoDB.

 ## 📁 Files Included